Seeing your Osteopath during Covid-19

 Before your appointment:

 I will telephone you before your appointment to check you do not have any symptoms of Covid-19.
 Please do not come to the clinic if you have a temperature, a new cough or change in taste or smell.
+Or if you have been in close contact with anyone known to be infected.

 When you come to clinic:

-- Please bring a face mask.
+- Please wear a face mask.
 If you don’t have your own mask I can provide one but will have to charge £1 (please note- unlike some clinics I have not raised my prices to cover PPE and other Covid-19 expenses)

 - Please do not bring any unnecessary bags or coats.